aws/amazon-genomics-cli/site/content/en/docs/Concepts/workflows.md

 agc workflow run my-workflow --optionFileUrl optionFile.json
 ```

 OptionFileUrl is only for use with engines that run in server mode (e.g. Cromwell).
-It will be ignored if not using an engine running in server mode.

 Example option.json
 ```shell